puppetlabs-toy-chest/puppetlabs-azure/README.md

 #####`reserved_ip`
 The name of the reserved IP to associate with the virtual machine.

+#####`custom_data`
+A script to be executed on launch by cloud-init on Linux hosts.
+This can either be a single-line command (for example `touch /tmp/some-file`) which will be run under bash, or a multi-line file (for instance from a template) which can be any format supported by cloud-init.

 #####`disks`
 A list of disks which should be attached to the virtual machine.